nus-cs3281/2021/students/daongochieu2810/knowledge.md

 - Revised best programming practices and OOP principles in Java

 ### Objectify
+- Learnt about CRUD actions on the datastore
 - Learnt about server-side filtering feature

 ### Google Cloud Platform